-Randy DeCleene has almost 20 years experience working in both the private sector and government with expertise in communications, public affairs, public policy, government relations, marketing and branding.
+Randy DeCleene has over 20 years of experience working in both the private sector and government with expertise in communications, public affairs, public policy, marketing, branding and strategic planning.

 In addition to serving as Vice President Dick Cheney’s Deputy Press Secretary at the White House, Special Assistant to the Secretary of the Army at the Pentagon and as a Senior Advisor to the Commanding General of the Third Infantry Division in northern Iraq, Randy has held significant positions at leading consulting firms.
 Randy’s work has taken him throughout the United States and he has spent significant time in Europe and Russia, as well as Afghanistan, Iraq and Kuwait.

-Randy spent most of 2010 in Tikrit, Iraq, at Contingency Operating Base Speicher, as a Senior Advisor for International Politics and Strategic Communications to Major General (MG) Tony Cucolo, the Commanding General of more than 21,000 troops in the Third Infantry Division and Task Force Marne.
-The area of MG Cucolo’s responsibility encompassed all of Iraq north of Baghdad, bordering Iran, Syria and Turkey.
+Randy spent most of 2010 in Tikrit, Iraq, at Contingency Operating Base Speicher, as a Senior Advisor for International Politics and Strategic Communications to Major General Tony Cucolo, the Commanding General of more than 21,000 troops in the Third Infantry Division and Task Force Marne.

 At Ogilvy and Ketchum, from April 2005 until May 2008, Randy worked on various domestic and international projects.
 His client roster included the Russian Federation, Gazprom, Louisiana Recovery Authority, Delta Air Lines and Global Health Initiative of the World Economic Forum, among others.